 #1 Wait to See if They Respond

 How long should you wait before calling it?
-Typically around 5-7 days is a good time frame to see if this person will respond.
-Unless something emergent arises or they explicitly tell you they aren’t able to respond, if you haven’t heard from them in more than a week, it’s safe to say that they have discontinued contact.
+Typically around 5-7 days is a good time frame to see if someone will respond.
+Unless something urgent comes up, or they explicitly tell you they aren’t able to respond, if you haven’t heard from them in more than a week, it’s safe to say that they have discontinued contact.

 #4 Get Back Out There

 Don’t let this experience discourage you from moving forward.
-This might even be a great talking point in future dates because chances are, they’ve been ghosted too!
+This might even be a great talking point in future dates because — chances are — your future dates will have been ghosted too!

 Why Do People Ghost?

-There are many reasons why someone might ghost a new relationship.
-However, the most frequent reason I see with my dating coaching clients is usually because they don’t know how to communicate their needs or express that they just aren’t interested.
+There are plenty of reasons that someone might ghost a new relationship.
+But the most common reason is that the ghoster doesn’t know how to communicate their needs or express that they just aren’t interested.

 How to Avoid Ghosting Others

-Before going on a date, let the other person know and understand what your expectations are.
-Talking about your expectations of the date and future relationship BEFORE beginning a relationship can help you sort through whether you even want to continue forward with this person.
-It’s easier to end a dating conversation than it is to end a relationship several months later.
+Before going on a date, let the other person know what your expectations are.
+Talking about your expectations for the date and any future relationship BEFORE beginning a relationship can help you decide whether or not you even WANT to date this person.
+It’s easier to end a conversation about dating than it is to end a relationship several months later.

-After you’ve done some thinking, perhaps you’re feeling like this isn’t going to work out.
-Send the other person a text or call them to let them know that you’re not interested in continuing to pursue this relationship at this time.
+If you’ve done some serious thinking about your relationship, and you don’t think it’s going to work out, send the other person a text or call them to let them know that you’re not interested in continuing to pursue this relationship at this time.
 Here are some examples of things you might say: